hopeliz/audio-playlist/README.md

 5. Komodo Edit

 ## Credits
 Automated Certificate Creator was created by Hope E. Moore in June 2015.
+Thank you to Matthew Dingo for the oportunity to create this.